Explainable AI needs formalization: Current XAI does not serve desired purposes

-Since suppressor variables have no statistical or causal association with the target variable, suppressor attributors violate assertion \ref{assertion1}, which has implications regarding their expected utility for the purposes introduced in Section~\ref{sec:purposes}.
-Suppressor features may often not coincide with prior expectations of an expert.
-Therefore, suppressor attributors cannot be used in a straightforward way to validate models or models' decisions using expert knowledge as insinuated by \citet{ribeiroWhyShouldTrust2016}.
-Moreover, since it cannot be concluded that the highlighted features are part of previously unknown interactions or are causally related to the output, these methods cannot be reliably used to facilitate scientific discoveries or to invalidate models.
-For example, high importance on a protected attribute does not necessarily mean that the method ``uses'' this attribute for prediction.
-The model may also just remove variance related to that attribute from other, informative, variables.
-Finally, a prerequisite for identifying confounding variables causally influencing both in- and outputs of a model is to be able to recognize features with a statistical association to the target in the first place.
-The inability of suppressor attributors to distinguish such features from suppressor variables, as discussed here, prevents XAI methods from answering causal questions of confounding.
+\paragraph*{\revif{Implications of suppressor attribution on explanation purposes}} Since suppressor variables have no statistical or causal association with the target variable, suppressor attributors do not possess the SAP, which has implications regarding their expected utility for the purposes introduced in \nameref{sec:purposes}. {For example, s}uppressor features may often not coincide with prior expectations of an expert.
+Therefore, suppressor attributors cannot be used in a straightforward way to validate or invalidate \revi{the correctness and fitness-for-purpose of} models or their decisions using expert knowledge as anticipated by Ribeiro et al.~\cite{ribeiroWhyShouldTrust2016}.
+Similarly, high importance on a protected attribute does not necessarily mean that the method ``uses'' this attribute for prediction.
+The model may also just remove variance related to that attribute from other informative variables.
+Moreover, since it cannot be concluded that the highlighted features are part of previously unknown interactions or are causally related to the output, these methods cannot be reliably used to facilitate scientific discoveries. \revif{While counterfactual and algorithmic recourse techniques are able to point to changes in inputs that have desirable effects on model outputs, such counterfactuals should not be expected to have an equivalent effect on the real-world target themselves.
+As optimal models may rely on causal effects of the target as well as on suppressor variables, counterfactual explanations may also typically include such variables, the manipulation of which can have no effect on the target in the real world.
+Recommendations based on such counterfactuals, thus, bear relevance only for the purpose of changing the model output and would be irresponsible to apply to the target itself.
+For example, a medical condition manifesting in a certain symptom (e.g. a genetic condition affecting behavior) does not imply that the treatment of the symptom will also affect the condition even though the value of the treatment variable affects the model output.} Finally, a prerequisite for identifying confounding variables causally influencing both in- and outputs of a model is to be able to recognize features with a statistical association to the target in the first place.
+The inability of suppressor attributors to distinguish such features from suppressor variables, as discussed here, thus implies that XAI methods cannot answer causal questions, such as questions related to confounding.